-ACAP covers 7,629 square kilometers.
+ACAP covers 7,629 square kilometers area.
 Inside of its borders is the 10th highest peak in the world: Mt.
 Annapurna I, rising to a lofty 8,091 meters.
-Within this region, discover a variety of Annapurna Trekking trails that will range from just a few days to nearly a month.
+Within this region, discover a variety of best Trekking trails that will range from just a few days to nearly a month.

 Inside of ANCP, there are many snowcapped peaks, 13 of these peaks are over 7,000 meters in height.
 The world’s deepest canyon is located on the Kali Gandaki River.
 The highest freshwater lake in the world (Tilicho Lake) is located here at an elevation of 4,919 meters.

 The culture is a diverse one as you meet Gurung and Magar people who farm this difficult land as they have for centuries on terraced farms.
 You will also meet the Thakali people as well as other smaller, ethnic groups here who have preserved their culture, language, dress and traditions.